janyk/mindful-me/README.md

 # Becoming a more mindful me, with Serverless and Sagemaker

 I've always been obsessed with data.
 In particular health data and using it to help me tweak decisions I make in my life.
 Over the course of three months I tracked my daily caloric intake using MyFitnessPal whilst concurrently wearing a Whoop fitness tracker.
-I noticed over this period on days that when my [whoop recovery score](https://support.whoop.com/hc/en-us/articles/360019453454-WHOOP-Recovery) was low, I would tend to eat more food which was high in carbs and sugar. *I didn't statically verify this*
+I noticed over this period on days that when my [whoop recovery score](https://support.whoop.com/hc/en-us/articles/360019453454-WHOOP-Recovery) was low, I would tend to eat more food which was high in carbs and sugar. (*I didn't statically verify this..*)

-I figured, if I can predict this, maybe I can prompt myself in the mornings to be more mindful of what I eat.
+I figured, if I can predict my caloric intake, maybe I can prompt myself in the mornings to be more mindful of what I eat.

-This project uses those two datasets to **predict** my daily caloric intake based on my recovery and heart rate data.
+This project uses those two datasets to **predict my daily caloric intake based on my recovery and heart rate data.**

-**Here's a high level view of how it works..**
+## Here's a high level view of how it works..

 ![Serverless Airline Architecture](./assets/mindful-me-arch.jpg)